 A Direct Primary Care provider (DPC) offers medical check-ups regardless if your employees are sick or not.
 Services include diagnoses and prescription of medications.
 They also recommend appropriate medical management of minor diseases and injuries.

 A Direct Primary Care provider does preventive care and chronic disease management.
 It is on top of immediate relief from common illnesses.

-Your employees can enjoy seeing a DPC provider, especially if they are at risk of certain diseases.
+Your employees can enjoy seeing a Direct Primary Care provider, especially if they are at risk of certain diseases.
 A DPC provider advises your employees if they need to undergo screening or lab tests.
 It helps them identify any common health problems.
 And they can see potential illnesses that may affect their performance at work.

 Your employees can also find supportive healthcare, especially if they are suffering from chronic diseases.
 Your employees may have high blood pressure, diabetes, and kidney or heart diseases.
-A DPC provider gives a long-term plan of care for your employees.
+A Direct Primary Care provider gives a long-term plan of care for your employees.